aristsakas-ui/qBittorrent-Search-Plugins-/README.md

 ## What You Need to Install

-Both search plugins require one main Python library to work properly.
+All search plugins require one main Python library to work properly.

 ### For Both Windows and Linux: